FAQs - Frequently Asked Questions

 10. Do I have to upload my thesis on Delphi?

 Yes, you must upload your final thesis on DELPHI (zip format) within five days before the dissertation date.
+Thesis must be uploaded also on Turnitin (for a maximum of 4 uploads).

 11. How many credits do I need to be admitted to the graduation session?